FREQUENTLY ASKED QUESTIONS, (FAQ)What is a labor union?

 Just simply go to the Membership page on this website and download our membership form, fill it out and sign it.Membership Form

-- You can email us at firstname.lastname@example.org, so we can come by and get the form and give you your new member packet.
+- You can email us at email@example.com, and send us the completed form.

 - You can mail in the membership form: